 - An optional administrative hearing with the California Department of Motor Vehicles to determine whether or not you can keep your license.

-Should You Fight Your DUI?
+Should You Hire a DUI Lawyer & Fight Your DUI?

 If you have been arrested for DUI, it can be embarrassing and feel shameful.
 You may be tempted to simply take the penalty, surrender your license, and resign yourself to navigating Sacramento by Lyft or Uber.
 But first, you should consult an experienced DUI attorney.
 With even one conviction for a DUI under your belt, if you are charged with DUI again, you can be charged with a felony.
 This is a serious matter.